chees-e/bloq/README.md

 ## **Introduction**
 The Bloq grammar is a Antlr4 grammar that is designed to simplify the process of 2D map design for platformer/RPG/maze games.
 Bloq allows the user to create patterns of different blocks and place them on a canvas without having to learn how to use a game engine.

+# **NOTE**: this is a clone of the repository which is originally located on UBC's private github enterprise.
 ---

 ![Intro](images/bloq_start.png)